 Students may pursue a degree in more than one curriculum.
 Students must declare their intention in writing and receive approval from the Registrar.
 Students are responsible for meeting the requirements of each curriculum, but only need to meet the general education requirements once.
 Each major will be listed on the official College transcript, but only one degree will be awarded.
-Students may only double major in curricula for which the same type of degree is earned.
 Students interested in more than one degree should see the "second degree" section of this Catalog.